MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 ---

 I have heard that the famous high quality universities in England have One-on-One tutoring.
 That means one tutor helps one student only.
-That must be incredible effective for learning.
-From my experience as a tutor and as a "coach" (Nachhilfelehrer) I know that there is a huge difference in One-on-One tutoring compared to One to Many tutoring.
+That must be incredibly effective for learning.
+From my experience as a tutor and as a "coach" (Nachhilfelehrer) I know that there is a huge difference in One-on-One tutoring compared to One-on-Many tutoring.
 If you only have one student, you can focus on the needs of this single student.
 And I guess that the student will also be encouraged a bit more to participate.
 If you only have one student, the student will not sleep while you teach him.
 He has to stay focused, because you will notice when he doesn't.

 So One-on-One tutoring is something we want to get.

 ## The problem of One-on-One tutoring
-But it is expensive, if it would be done like tutoring is currently done.
+It is expensive, if it would be done like tutoring is currently done.
 In fact I think it would be impossible, because you would not find that many tutors.
 However, I think there is another way to motivate students that have already passed the exam to be a tutor for another student:

 ## The way to get One-on-One tutoring
 Give One-on-One tutors the possibility to try the exam again.